-INDIA'S UPCOMING ERA OF GROWTH

-India is a burgeoning economic powerhouse with one of the fastest growing working-age populations.
-However, they must overcome some bumps in the road.
-(See the complete lecture link on page 2.65 in this manual.)
+INDIA'S UPCOMING ERA OF GROWTH India is a burgeoning economic powerhouse with one of the fastest growing working-age populations.
+However, it must overcome some bumps in the road.
+(See the complete lecture enhancer on page 2.63 of this manual.)

-- Others believe that a large population can be a valuable resource, especially if people are educated. - 3.
-The SECRET TO ECONOMIC DEVELOPMENT can be summed up in the saying, "give a man a fish and you feed him for a day, but teach a man to fish and you feed him for a lifetime." - Business owners provide JOBS AND ECONOM-IC GROWTH for their employees as well as for themselves. - Economists and governments examine what makes some countries relatively rich and other countries relatively poor, then develop policies that lead to INCREASED PROSPERITY for everyone.
+3. The SECRET TO ECONOMIC DEVELOPMENT

+can be summed up in the saying "Give a man a fish and you feed him for a day, but teach a man to fish and you feed him for a lifetime."

+- 4. Business owners provide JOBS AND ECONOM-IC GROWTH for their employees as well as for themselves. - 5.
+Economists and governments examine what makes some countries relatively rich and other countries relatively poor, then develop policies that lead to INCREASED PROSPERITY for everyone.